c8r/lab/docs/getting-started.md

 ## Getting Started

-To get started choose a folder for a new project, where Lab will save a `lab.json` and `theme.json` file.
+First, choose a folder for a new project.
+This can be an existing react project that has a collection of components.
+Lab will save a `lab.json` and `theme.json` file.
-We recommend you keep this folder under source control, such as git.
+We recommend you keep this folder under source control, using such as [git](https://git-scm.com).
 Lab will automatically save changes made in the app, and by making use of source control, you‘ll keep a history of changes and make collaborating with others easier.

-Once you‘ve got a new project open, click the *Theme* tab at the top to set global styles for typography, color, and layout.
+Once you‘ve got a new project open, click the *Theme* (⌘2) tab at the top to set global styles for typography, color, and layout.

 ![theme view](images/theme.png)

-Lab helps keep your UI visually consistent by following front end development best practices and adhering to constraint-based scales.
+Lab helps create a visually consistent UI library by adhering to constraint-based scales.
-This helps keep elements properly aligned and creates a visual rhythm throughout your user interface.
+This keeps elements properly aligned and adds a visual rhythm throughout your user interface.

 ## Components

-Next, click on the *Components* tab to view the library of UI components.
+Next, click on the *Components* (⌘1) tab to view the library of UI components.
-You‘ll see an empty screen to start with, so you‘ll need to create some components.
+You‘ll see an empty screen to start with, so you‘ll need to create or import some components.

 ![empty state](images/empty-state.png)

 Click the Add button in the upper right to create a new component.
-Choose one of the built-in templates to start creating a component.
+Choose one of the built-in templates to start building and designing a component.
-Give your new component a unique name.
+Each component needs a unique name.
 We recommend keeping it simple to start with, e.g. Button instead of PrimaryActionButton.

 ![create component view](images/create-button.png)

-Once you‘ve created the component, you should see a minimally styled version, along with the style panel on the right.
+Once you‘ve created a component, you should see a minimally styled version, along with the style panel on the right.

-Try adjusting the styles on the right and creating a component that fits in with your visual style.
+Try adjusting the style controls on the right and creating a component that fits in with your visual style.

 ![detail view](images/detail.png)